-When you think of longevity, smartphones never come to mind, and for good reason.
+When you think of longevity, even the top-rated Android phones never come to mind, and for good reason.
 The damn things never last.
 A day, a day and a half at most.
 That’s all they have.
 Which is ridiculous, because the bigger ones have much larger batteries, and they almost always have worse battery life than their smaller, less expensive, less powerful counterparts.
 It doesn’t matter which smartphone you have or what operating system it is, as “smart” as today’s best phones may be, they generally last long enough for you to live with.

 Who ever said that was enough?